huanz/angular-lazy-render/README.md

 </lazy-page>
 ```

-`index`: make the block index which will first to render
+`index`: mark the block index which will first to render

 ## Development